-Corporate governance refers to the manner in which a company is directed by its board of directors.
-With the collapse of such companies as Enron, WorldCom, and others, there has been greater scrutiny of corporate governance and the manner in which boards of directors make decisions affecting their companies.
-Sarbanes-Oxley was passed in 2002 with the goal of restoring the public's confidence in the corporate governance of public companies.
+orporate governance" refers to the manner in which a company is directed by its board of directors.
+With the collapse of such companies as Enron, WorldCom and others, there has been greater scrutiny of corporate governance and the manner in which boards of directors make decisions affecting their companies.

+The Sarbanes-Oxley Act was passed in 2002 with the goal of restoring the public's confidence in the corporate governance of public companies.
 As a result, there are many corporate governance requirements for public companies that serve as best practices for private companies, including banks.

-Corporate governance is perhaps more important today than it has ever been.
+Corporate governance is perhaps more important today than ever.
 The public's perception of banking is arguably more negative today than in years past.
-A recent 2009 Harris Poll asking whether certain industries do a good job or a bad job of serving their customers revealed that almost 40% of those surveyed felt that banks do a bad job.
-No doubt the bailouts of some of the largest financial institutions last year and the number of bank closings this year contributed to this negative view.
+A 2009 Harris Poll asking whether certain industries do a good job or a bad job of serving their customers revealed that almost 40 percent of those surveyed felt that banks do a bad job.
+Bailouts of some of the largest financial institutions last year and increased bank closings this year no doubt contributed to this negative view.

 One of the best ways to combat this overall negative image and to make sound decisions is by implementing good corporate governance practices.
 To put these corporate governance practices into context, remember that board members have a duty of care to exercise the same level of care in making decisions for the bank that an ordinary person would use in making his or her own personal or business decisions.

-This means that board members are expected to attend the board meetings, actively participate in those meetings by asking questions, be informed about what is being discussed, and exercise independent judgment.
-Good corporate governance practices can help board members fulfill their duty of care, as well as help them make sound decisions, which will hopefully will keep the bank off the front page of the morning's newspapers.
-Here are seven suggestions to improve the corporate governance practices at your bank.
+This expectation means that board members are to attend the board meetings, actively participate in those meetings by asking questions, be informed about what is being discussed and exercise independent judgment.
+Good corporate governance practices can help board members fulfill their duty of care, as well as help them make sound decisions.

+Following are seven suggestions to improve bank corporate governance:
-1. Select an Outside Chairman of the Board.

-More and more boards are going to an outside Chairman of the Board, who is neither a bank officer nor related to the bank CEO.
-Having an outside Chairman of the Board can prevent the board from being dominated by one person and provide an atmosphere for input by all board members.

-2. Distribute Board Packets in Advance.

-Banks have various means of providing information to their board members ranging from requiring the board members to come into the bank to review the board packets, to emailing the board packet to them well in advance of the meeting.
-Prior to emailing the board packets, an analysis of the security of email should be made, as well as the sensitivity of the board information.
-Rather than email the board packets, some banks make them available by having board members log on to a secure portion of the bank's website and review or print off the packets.
+- 1. Select an outside chairman of the board.
+More and more boards are going to an outside chairman of the board, who is neither a bank officer nor related to the bank chief executive officer.
+Having an outside chairman can prevent the board from being dominated by one person and provide an atmosphere for input by all board members. - 2.
+Distribute board packets in advance.
+Banks have various means of providing information to their board members, ranging from requiring board members to come into the bank to review the board packets, to e-mailing the board packet to them in advance of the meeting.
+Prior to e-mailing the board packets, an analysis of the security of e-mail should be made, as well as the sensitivity of the board information.
+Rather than e-mail the board packets, some banks make them available by having board members log on to a secure portion of the bank's website and review or print off the packets.

 While there is no one right way to provide information to the board prior to the meetings, board packets should never be handed out at the board meetings.
-Distributing information to directors in this manner does not allow them any time for reading the information, formulating an opinion, and being prepared for appropriate discussion at the board meeting.
+Distributing information to directors in this manner does not allow ample time for reading the information, formulating an opinion and being prepared for appropriate discussion.
 In order for the directors to fulfill their duty of care, they need to be prepared for the board meetings, which means they need to read the board packet prior to the board meeting.
-Ideally, the board packet should be sent to the board members a week prior to the board meeting.
-This allows the board members some thoughtful reflection on what is going to be discussed.
+Ideally the board packet should be sent to the board members a week prior to the board meeting to allow for thoughtful reflection.